 ZONES 8 - 11

-In warmer zones you don’t have the natural drama that comes from a blanket of snow and the kiss of frost, but that shouldn’t stop you from creating containers that feel seasonal.
+In warmer zones you don't have the drama that comes from a blanket of snow and the kiss of frost.
+However, that shouldn't stop you from creating containers that feel seasonal.
 Hew to a wintry palette of reds, whites, and purples.